seasparta618/typescript-converter/README.md

 ## Overview

 This project is a TypeScript compiler that converts TypeScript type definitions into JavaScript object literals using standard Typescript compiler api.
 It started with the `createSourceFile` API from the TypeScript Compiler API and involved debugging to observe the structure of a standardized `typeStr` input.
+In order to avoid some EOF or line break issue, this application accepts file input, no console input is accepted.

 ## Prerequisites